 Interest in meat consumption

-This is food developed in labs but with the same texture and experience of the foods these are intended to mimic.
+Lab-grown food is the food that is developed in labs but with the same texture and experience of the foods these are intended to mimic.
 They can be produced directly from animal cells or via microorganisms through the process of fermentation.

 Cultivated meat, for example, is made by extracting muscle stem cells from an animal, growing them in a medium, and structuring them using bioreactors into desired shapes (like cuts of meat).